diging/citesphere/docs/README.md

 ## Overview

 This README file provides instructions for installing Sphinx documentation for Citesphere on various platforms, including Linux, macOS, Windows, and Docker.
-It also includes information on installing Sphinx from PyPI (Python Package Index) and from source. and customizing the theme of the site
+It also includes information on installing Sphinx from PyPI (Python Package Index) and from source, and about customizing the theme of the site.
 Following are the steps:
 1. Install Sphinx: you can find the link to Sphinx Installation here [Sphinx install](https://www.sphinx-doc.org/en/master/usage/installation.html)
 2. Create a virtual environment: it is recommended to use a virtual environment for Sphinx.